npiper/npiper-parent-pom/README.md

-# Solveapuzzledev Parent POM file
+# neilpiper.me Parent POM file

 ## What this is?

 Source code for the parent pom for the Organisation

-'solvepuzzledev'
+'neilpiper.me'

 # How to use the Parent POM?

 ## Conventions to follow?

-Repository is in Github (Solveapuzzledev) team.
+Repository is in Github team.

 project.name = GIT repository name